 Cabernet Sauvignon grapes waiting to be harvested at Helan Qingxue.

-Chateau Zhihui Yuanshi
+First winery visit was to Chateau Zhihui Yuanshi

 At Ho Lan Soul, we met the owner Mr Chen Qi and learnt of his impressive plans to develop of 7777 hectares of land into an organic vineyard, village and property development.